ntabothecoder/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Write a script that converts a number from base 2 to base 10.
+Create a script that counts the number of directories in the PATH.